idia640/presentations/week02/PITCHME.md

 Note:

-Link to an article about the "Reproducibility Project" which aims to replicate 100 empirical studies from several prominent journals in Psychology.
+The first link is to an article about the "Reproducibility Project" which aims to replicate 100 empirical studies from several prominent journals in Psychology.

 What is reproducibility?
 It's the ability for someone else -- not the author -- to replicate the same study and with the same results.
 This is important in social science, since people tend to believe the results of a single study generalize across people, time, and culture.
 But, of course, and despite this, a social context is variable and difficult to reproduce.

-This sprung out of a "crisis" from a [year of horrors](http://ejwagenmakers.com/2012/Wagenmakers2012Horrors.pdf) in 2011 where it was found that the psychologist Diederik Stapel published at least 30 papers on fabricated data and where John Bargh's study where participants walk more slowly after being primed with the "old" stereotype failed replication.
+The Reproducibility Project sprung out of a "crisis" from a [year of horrors](http://ejwagenmakers.com/2012/Wagenmakers2012Horrors.pdf) in 2011 where it was found that the psychologist Diederik Stapel published at least 30 papers on fabricated data and where John Bargh's study where participants walk more slowly after being primed with the "old" stereotype failed replication.
 On top of this, the [Open Science Collaboration](https://osf.io/vmrgu/) found that only 36% of 100 studies in psychology, could be replicated.

 One of the things you'll learn from this segment of the course is that scientists write in a narrowly proscribed manner.
 While the structure of scientific papers makes it easy to parse and read them once you know what to expect, the language used can be obscure an confusing -- and there is little incentive to make such writing easier to understand.